News from early December 2022, including an update on "Pennyworth" on Showcase, and CBC's winter programming plans.

 Why couldn't I watch the PAW Patrol movie on Paramount+ in Canada when it first came out?

 Outside of Canada, distribution is being handled by Paramount Pictures – a subsidiary of ViacomCBS, which is also the parent company of Nickelodeon, which broadcasts the show in the U.S. and in several other countries.

 In the United States, where several companies including Disney and WarnerMedia have been experimenting with so-called "day-and-date" simultaneous releases on their streaming platforms, Paramount decided to release the movie both in theatres, and on the Paramount+ streaming service.

 Although a version of Paramount Plus is available in Canada, the range of programs available is significantly different from what's offered in the U.S. and elsewhere.
 In most cases, this is because ViacomCBS previously sold off the Canadian broadcast and streaming rights to many of Paramount+'s key originals, like the new Star Trek series, to other companies.

-This distinction has been understandably confusing to many Canadians, especially considering that PAW Patrol is a Canadian-based franchise whose official social media accounts promoted the dual release in theatres and on Paramount+, without noting that the latter option would not apply for Canadians.
+This distinction has been understandably confusing to many Canadians, especially considering that PAW Patrol is a Canadian-based franchise whose official social media accounts promoted the dual release in theatres and on Paramount+.

-When will I be able to watch PAW Patrol: The Movie on streaming in Canada?
+Where can I watch PAW Patrol: The Movie on streaming in Canada?

-In addition to the digital and on-demand rentals noted above, there's a strong likelihood that PAW Patrol: The Movie will become available on a subscription streaming service in the next several months.
+In addition to the digital and on-demand rentals noted above, PAW Patrol: The Movie became available on streaming in Canada in December 2021.